beyarkay/masters-thesis/src/06_conclusion.md

 combinations resulted in the FFNNs simply failing to learn at all.

-Hierarchical Feed-forward Neural Networks (HFFNNs, described in evaluated in Section \ref{sec:04-model-specifics-hffnn}) have one internal model for detecting a gesture against background noise and another for classifying which gesture is present, given that the first model detected a gesture was present.
-They were only evaluated on the dataset containing the background non-gesture class, the 51-class dataset.
+Hierarchical Feed-forward Neural Networks (HFFNNs, described in evaluated in Section \ref{sec:04-model-specifics-hffnn}) were evaluated on the dataset containing the background non-gesture class, the 51-class dataset.
 On the 51-class dataset, they performed slightly worse than the FFNNs.
-With more than double the hyperparameters, it does not appear that having a separate model to predict the presence or absence of a gesture benefits the performance of a FFNN-based classifier.
+With more than double the hyperparameters, having a separate model to predict the presence or absence of a gesture did not benefit the performance of a FFNN-based classifier.

 ## Detecting gestures from background noise